For my final project I presented a bus application whose aim was to help choosing the bus as a travel option a little easier for potential travelers.

 Research and analysis

-An affinity diagram was created using Miro with the notes from the interviews, in order to identify different opportunities and angles.
+I created an affinity diagram in Miro with the notes from the interviews, in order to identify different opportunities and angles for the topic.

 Ideating